bovinehero/secdojos/dojos/dojo1.md

 # Read Team Dojo 1: Setting up a local hacking network

-In this Lab we are going to look at setting up a personal network for Offensive Security practice.
+In this Dojo we are going to look at setting up a personal network for Offensive Security practice.
-These Lab exercises will also form a baisis for pre-requisites for future Dojos.
+The Katas linked near the bottom of this document will also show you where to access pre-requisites for future Dojos.

 ## Prerequisites